ibpdas/valueline/README.md

 ## 12. Author

-ValuLine model is created by **Bandhu P. Das**, public sector data leader, qualified accountant, Imperial AI policy fellow 2025 and former DAMA UK committee member (2023 to 2024).
+The ValueLine model is created by **Bandhu P. Das**, public sector data leader, qualified accountant, Imperial AI policy fellow 2025 and former DAMA UK committee member (2023 to 2024).

 🎤 **DAMA UK Talk – “Unlocking the Value of Data: Lessons from Public Sector Data Business Cases”**
 https://www.brighttalk.com/webcast/12405/602410

 In this session, Bandhu explains why demonstrating the value of data work is challenging in federated public sector organisations.
 He introduces a practical extension of the Treasury Five Case Model that brings engagement and change into the core of impact.
-Drawing on 15 years across finance, policy and data, his approach focuses on making data strategy, maturity and public value visible, explainable and fundable in complex organisations
+Drawing on 15 years across finance, policy and data, his approach focuses on making data strategy, maturity and public value visible, explainable and fundable in complex organisations.